jmalarcon/MIIS/src/Tests/customFMSrc.md

 `HTTP_USER_AGENT`: {{ HTTP_USER_AGENT }}

 >Please, take into account that if you use any query string, form fields, cookie data or server variables in your content, **you can't cache the rendered file**, that will be generated again on each new request.
-This is automatic and can't be disabled unless you're using a declaed query parameter from a Front Matter source (check documentation on creating custom Front-Matter sources).
+This is automatic and can't be disabled unless you're using a declared query parameter from a Front Matter source (check documentation on creating custom Front-Matter sources).

 ----